volkanguneri/todo/README.md

-This is a To-Do list app with drag and drop functionality.
+This is a To-Do list app.

 It contains a feature to switch between light and dark mode.